FrancisKarani14/smart-goal-planner/README.md

 - Clone this repository using, <link> git@github.com:FrancisKarani14/smart-goal-planner.git </link>in your terminal.

-- cd into the directory. and code . into it to open it on vs code.
+- cd into the directory. and code. into it to open it in VS Code.

-- run npm install  and npm start to open it on the browser.
+- Run npm install  and npm start to open it in the browser.

 - The backend has already been deployed.